dcdpr/did-btc1/chapters/Beacons.md

    InvalidParameter error.
 1. Set `bitcoinAddress` to the decoding of `serviceEndpoint` following BIP21.
 1. Ensure `bitcoinAddress` is funded; if not, fund this address.
-1. Set `hashBytes` to the result of passing `mapDocument` to the [JSON Canonicalization and Hash] algorithm.
+1. Set `hashBytes` to the result of passing JSON representation of `normalizedMap` to the [JSON Canonicalization and Hash] algorithm.
 1. Initialize `unsignedSpendTx` to a Bitcoin transaction that spends a transaction controlled by the `bitcoinAddress` and contains at least one transaction output.
 This signal output MUST have the format